HumanBrainProject/neuroglancer-scripts/JuBrain/README.md

 * Conversion of the Maximum Probability Map to raw chunks

+  These raw-encoded tiles are an intermediate step to the compressed tiles below.
+Note that the info file specifies `encoding:
+  "compressed_segmentation"`, if you want to serve these raw-encoded tiles to Neuroglancer you have to change the encoding to `"raw"`.

   We generate only one scale, because we do not (yet) have a tool to downscale a parcellation (`compute_scales.py` works for greyscale volumes, not for labelled volumes).